notherealmarco/SLAACsense/README.md

 ### Note
 You have to create the corresponding DNS zones in the Technitium dashboard, you can configure them as primary or conditional forwarder zones.
+If DNS records are not being added, make sure that the corresponding reverse zone exists in Technitium DNS, otherwise the script will fail silently.

 ### Contributing:
 I welcome contributions!
 Feel free to submit issues, feature requests, or pull requests.